Police: 2 school administrators shot at Denver high school

 Denver Public School confirmed the victims were administrators.
 Hundreds of parents lined up along a road near the school, with the scene sealed off by police.

-Wednesday was the second anniversary of 10 people being shot and killed at a supermarket in Boulder, Colorado.
+Wednesday was also the second anniversary of 10 people being shot and killed at a supermarket in Boulder, Colorado.